hakanolgun/notes-from-books/Software/namaste_javascript.md

 Call Stack maintains the order of execution of Execution Contexts.

 Think of Call Stack as a glass.
 GEC sits bottom of it.
-Every time a function invokes, another Execution Context sits top of the GEC or previous EC.
+Every time a function invokes, another Execution Context sits top of the GEC or previous Execution Context.

 You can see Call Stack, Global Execution Context and function context on developer tools in a browser.